heptarch/heptarch.github.io/drafts/rbl2.md

 research the Bell mined so successfully.
-So it makes sense to copy the <a href="https://heptar.ch/rbl1/#sec-1-5">recipe</a>: hire a bunch of smart people, keep them happy, stimulated, and focused, and get them to think in free and interdisciplinary ways about their problems.
+So it makes sense to copy the <a href="https://heptar.ch/rbl1/#sec-1-5">recipe</a>: hire a bunch of smart people, keep them happy, stimulated, and focused, and get them to approach the problems in free and interdisciplinary ways.
 That's what Bell did and it worked.

 Of course, for this pitch to land, we do the problems to be compellingly important, not so applied that "pure research" is irrelevant, and to have suitably rich interconnections that we can hope the interdisciplinarity will bear fruit.
+(The other problem.)